Better Backups With Tar

 You may note that both this script and the basic script mentioned in Chapter33.3.
 Automating backups with tar have trouble backing up files that are still in use.
 If this is the case, you need to add to your backup.cron script a shutdown of the process(es) that cause trouble before you do a backup of that particular directory, then restart the process(es) after tar finishes those directories (for example SQL and other live services).
 A quicker method to shorten the shutdown time involves taking a snapshot of the troublesome directories, restart the process(es) and making a backup of the snapshot.

 Some file systems and some versions of tar are limited to output file sizes of about 2 gigabytes.
-Make sure you use a recent version of tar and if you find that the output file will be approaching or passing 2 gigabytes, then you should think of using the tar --multi-volume option or you can use split to split the output to multiple files.
-If you use split then remember to use cat to join the files for restoring.
+Make sure you use a recent version of tar and if you find that the output file will be approaching or passing 2 gigabytes.
+If you need to save the backup files to a file system that cannot handle 2 gigabyte or larger files, then you will need to split the output files.
+This example script assumes BKDIR can handle 2 gigabyte files or greater.

 COMMENTS, ERRORS OR FEEDBACK